John Henshaw: Acting career

-He played the role of Ken, the deputy manager in the Post Office adverts, in 2007 to 2008.
+He played the role of Ken, the deputy manager in the Post Office adverts, in 2007 and 2008.
 March 2008 saw Henshaw return to the Manchester area playing the lead in Jim Cartwright's play Road at the Octagon Theatre in Bolton.
 Summer 2009 saw Henshaw play Meatballs in the film Looking for Eric, directed by Ken Loach and starring Eric Cantona.
 The character was a workmate and friend of the lead character Eric Bishop played by Steve Evets.
+In 2008, he played Albert Ross in "The Heart of a Man", the 12th episode of the 17th series of Heartbeat.

-In 2010 he played Mr Pony in Terry Pratchett's Going Postal and in 2011 he portrayed the character of John Holt, one of the original founding fathers of the Co-operative movement, in a feature film The Rochdale Pioneers.
-In 2013 he played Arthur Potts in Series 15 Episode 5 ("The Sicilian Defence") of Midsomer Murders.
+In 2010, he played Mr Pony in Terry Pratchett's Going Postal and in 2011 he portrayed the character of John Holt, one of the original founding fathers of the Co-operative movement, in a feature film The Rochdale Pioneers.
+In 2012, he appeared in Downton Abbey as shopkeeper Jos Tufton.
+In 2013, he played Arthur Potts in Series 15 Episode 5 ("The Sicilian Defence") of Midsomer Murders.
 He also played the role of Harry, a mentor and friend to the main character, in Ken Loach's 2012 Scottish comedy-drama The Angels' Share and Danny in Chris Shepherd's 2013 film The Ringer.

-In 2013 he played Stan Bond in By Any Means and in 2014 played the judge in Closer to the Moon.
-In 2015 he played Murphy in "Charlie's Plan" directed by John McCormack.
+In 2013, he played Stan Bond in By Any Means and in 2014 played the judge in Closer to the Moon.
+In 2015, he played Murphy in "Charlie's Plan", directed by John McCormack.

-In 2017, he appeared in the BBC series Father Brown as Barney Butterfield episode 5.12 "The Theatre of the Invisible" and returned to playing Ken the landlord in the Early Doors live stage show.
+In 2017, he appeared in the BBC series Father Brown as Barney Butterfield in episode 5.12, "The Theatre of the Invisible", and returned to playing Ken the landlord in the Early Doors stage show.

-He had a small role in the 2018 film Stan and Ollie as Nobby Cook, a British comedian who briefly stands in for Oliver Hardy when Hardy is taken ill.
+He had a small role in the 2018 film Stan & Ollie as Nobby Cook, a British comedian who briefly stands in for Oliver Hardy when Hardy is taken ill.

+He also appeared as Disco Des in the 10,000th episode of Coronation Street.

 Personal life

-Henshaw is Director of the 24:7 Theatre Festival, an annual festival of new writing for theatre based in Manchester, which started in 2004.
+Henshaw was director of the 24:7 Theatre Festival, an annual festival of new writing for theatre based in Manchester, which started in 2004.

 Henshaw is also a patron of the Ancoats Dispensary Trust which campaigns to save and restore for community use the Grade II listed Ancoats Dispensary close to his birthplace.